-There weren't always Teddy Bears.
-While stuffed animals have a long history, it wasn't until 1902 that the Teddy Bear we know today was perfected.
-Named after Theodore Roosevelt, the bear was toymaker Morris Michtom's homage to a bear Teddy encountered during a hunting expedition.
-He refused to kill the bear, as it had been trapped and restrained for him, which to Roosevelt felt unsportsmanlike.
-The bear became known as Teddy's Bear, and the toy captured the pathos of the moment in its soft, cuddly, utterly un-scary form.
-This sunflower, in turn, is an homage to the toy--and the bear.
-Its blooms are like plush golden pillows; its stature is diminutive; its appeal to children is universal; and it is kept alive only by the mercy of benevolent humans.
+Named for Theodore Roosevelt, the original Teddy Bear was an homage to a bear the President refused to kill during a hunting expedition (it had been restrained for him, which to Roosevelt felt unsportsmanlike).
+The toy captured the pathos of the moment in its soft, cuddly, utterly un-scary form.
+This sunflower is aptly named.
+Its blooms are plush golden pillows; its stature is diminutive; its appeal to children is universal; and, like the original bear, it is kept alive by the mercy of kind human beings.

 |Art Pack (100 seeds)||$4.79||In Stock | Packed for 2024|

 |100 Seeds||$3.99||Out of Stock | Packed for 2024|

 Sow seeds outdoors after danger of frost has passed, or start indoors a couple weeks before frost.
 Sow 3-4 seeds per foot; thin to indicated spacing once seedlings are established.
 This dwarf variety only grows to 2-3' high.
 Requires full sun, only moderate soil fertility and moderate water.
 Makes a great cut flower.